SuchetBhalla/autograd/README.md

 # MyTorch
 An autograd engine inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).

-The goal of this project is to understand the ML framework [PyTorch](https://github.com/pytorch/pytorch), by rebuilding it from scratch.
+The goal of this project is to learn & re-implement (from scratch) the core ideas of the ML framework [PyTorch](https://github.com/pytorch/pytorch).

 Eventually, this project will utilize CUDA for accelerated deep learning.